Curs3W4ll/Mysetup/README.md

 So, to correctly config your setup, please copy your library to this path : `setupfiles/lib`

-Actually, this folder is empty but you need to feel it with your personal library
+Actually, this folder is empty but you need to fill it with your personal library

 If you correctly done your configuration, your folder should look like :
 ![Exemple directory tree](img/exemple_directory.png)